anatolikalysch/VMAttack/README.md

 ![alt text](screenshots/static1.png "Static Deobfuscate")

 The static deobfuscate function tries to statically determine the instructions that will be executed by the byte code in the provided virtual machine function.
 The semi-automatic version of this analysis tries to determine all necessary values automatically.
 In the event of a mismatch the reverse engineer will be prompted for a decision.
-For example in this case the plugin determined the the start of the bytecode to be at `0x40489c`, while the parameter for the function was `0x40489a`.
+For example in this case the plugin determined the start of the bytecode to be at `0x40489c`, while the parameter for the function was `0x40489a`.
 This triggered a mismatch and the user is prompted with a decision which value should be used.
 In this case the function parameter `0x40489a` was indeed the start and should have been used as byte code start value.

 ![alt text](screenshots/static2.png "Static Deobfuscate")